SUSE/rmt/README.md

 | RMT    | RMT          |
 | RMT    | SUSE Manager |

-Connecting a SMT with a RMT this way is not supported.
+Connecting an SMT with an RMT this way is not supported.

 #### Inital Setup